thymme5/PROG4-QBERT/README.md

 ## 🕹️ Overview

 This project is a faithful recreation of the classic **Q*bert** arcade game, developed using a custom-built C++ game engine.
 Designed as part of a programming assignment, the engine emphasizes modularity, component-driven architecture, and modern C++ design patterns.
-It includes full support for audio, input, rendering, and scene transitions, with extensive use of **SDL2** and **nlohmann/json** for asset and level handling.
+It includes full support for audio, input, rendering, and scene transitions, with extensive use of **SDL2** and **nlohmann/json** for asset and level handling and uses mingin as a base.

 ---